jucacrispim/toxicbuild/docs/source/configuration.rst

 instance.
 Don't forget to setup supervisor.

-Then you need to create a key pair in the amazon console and in your toxicmaster envionment set the following variables:
+Then you need to create a key pair in the amazon console and in your toxicmaster environment set the following variables:

 * ``AWS_ACCESS_KEY_ID``
 * ``AWS_SECRET_ACCESS_KEY``